xavtidus/simple-aws-static-website-workshop/README.md

 Whilst we could create our *CloudFront Distribution* from the CLI like we did with our S3 Bucket, it's time we earned some experience working with the AWS Console.
 So, go ahead and click on the *Services* drop down menu in the top left hand side of the screen, search for `cloudfront` and click it in the list to go to the AWS CloudFront console.

+### Navigating to the Amazon CloudFront Console from Cloud 9
+If you are currently looking at Cloud 9, you will need to open the AWS Console again to visit Amazon CloudFront.
+To do this, click the **Cloud 9** logo in the top left hand corner of the screen and select the option **Go To Your Dashboard**.
+This will open the AWS Console in a new tab and will not close your Cloud 9 session.

+Then click the **Services** drop down menu and search and select *Amazon CloudFront* to visit the Amazon CloudFront Console.

 Let's begin creating our first CloudFront Distribution.

 1. Click the blue button labled **Create Distribution**